sasilver75/obsidian/LLaMA 3.1.md

 # General Overview
 - Development of the 3.1 models is broken into two main stages:
 	1. Pre-training
 		- Self-supervised learning, obtaining large amounts of knowledge about the world.
-Teh 405B is pretrained on 15.6T tokens using a context window of 8K tokens, which is then followed by a [[Continued Pretraining]] stage that increases the supported context window to 128K tokens.
+The 405B is pretrained on 15.6T tokens using a context window of 8K tokens, which is then followed by a [[Continued Pretraining]] stage that increases the supported context window to 128K tokens.
 	2. Post-training
 		- We align the model with human feedback in *several rounds,* each of which involves
 			- [[Supervised Fine-Tuning|SFT]]